aroo530/aroo530/README.md

 # Hey there, I'm Arsany! 👋

-I'm a software engineer based in Alexandria, Egypt, with a passion for coding and bringing real value to the world.
+I'm a software engineer based in Alexandria, Egypt. with a passion for coding and bringing real value to the world.